zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

     ![Screenshot state store ](./10.png)

-- Show the Node App and Service, and make note of the External IP of the service.
+- Show the Node.js app and Service, and make note of the External IP of the service.

     ```shell
     kubectl get pods,svc